Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: Introduction

 On the theoretical side, we establish several key properties of the NetOTC procedure that support its use in comparison and alignment tasks.
 The edge alignment of NetOTC respects edges, in the sense that vertex pairs in the given networks are aligned with positive probability only if each pair is connected by an edge in its respective network.
-Although the NetOTC optimal transport plan minimizes the expected cost between vertices at a single time point, stationarity ensures that the coupled random walk has a low average cost between vertices across time.
+Although the NetOTC optimal transport plan minimizes the expected cost between vertices at time zero, stationarity ensures that the same is true at any other fixed time, and that the coupled random walk has a low average cost between vertices across time.
 The NetOTC similarity measure is sensitive to differences in the $k$-step behavior of the random walks on $G_1$ and $G_2$ if these differences affect the cumulative cost.
 For undirected networks with a common vertex set, the NetOTC similarity is a metric on equivalence classes of networks having identical random walks if the cost $c$ is a metric.
-For the zero-one cost, the NetOTC similarity is lower bounded by the $L_1$-difference of the network degree sequences, and the $L_1$-difference of the network weight functions.
+For the zero-one cost, the NetOTC similarity is lower bounded by the $\ell_1$-difference of the network degree sequences, and the $\ell_1$-difference of the network weight functions.